pytroll/image-comparison-tests/README.md

 - check the status of the certbot certificate using `sudo certbot certificates`
 - renew the certificate manually using `sudo certbot --nginx -d image-test.int-pytroll-development.s.ewcloud.host --debug`
 - check logs `sudo cat /var/log/letsencrypt/letsencrypt.log`

+### Personal access tokens
+- check that the personal access tokens are up-to-date.
+Login to GitHub as user rymdulf and browse to https://github.com/settings/tokens .
+Gerrit has login credentials.